 Challenge to Teach

-We currently have five secondary trainees in their second year.
-We also have three primary trainees and eight secondary trainees who are in their first year.
+We currently have eleven secondary trainees in their second year and five trainees in their first year.

 If you wish to apply for Challenge to Teach you must already be employed within the David Ross Education Trust.

 In 2018, we will begin our graduate programme.
 We are looking for graduates and undergraduates who wish to experience life in one of our academies.
 You will receive an intensive programme, which will equip you to begin teaching.

 You will then teach a reduced timetable which will enable you gain teaching experience whilst having the opportunity for reflection and coaching.
 Our enrichment programme is world class and we will expect you to use your skills in either sport, music, arts or drama to contribute.

 At the end of your first year, if you are a graduate you will be able to join our Challenge to Teach programme and work to become a fully qualified teacher.
 If you are an undergraduate we hope that on following graduation you will return and join us on the Challenge to Teach programme.